 Following the study, we can consider this new norm to be based on three main concepts – collaboration, adaptability and business thinking.

-Collaboration: cross-functional teams representing editorial, marketing, sales and departments need to be involved when new digital products are designed.
+Collaboration: cross-functional teams representing editorial, marketing, sales and tech departments need to be involved when new digital products are designed.
 Inter-departmental collaboration is thus normatively framed as a necessary condition to favor exchanges of ideas and innovation in a digital environment.

 We had this expression here, for many years, ‘the Chinese Wall' between the business side and the editorial side.
 Right now, [journalists] can see us every day, because we sit in the newsroom, and we are really interested in the work.
 We're attending all the meetings. […] (Manager, newspaper, Poland, from the study)